 Autism, from my perspective, is a genetic condition influenced by environmental factors, causing social relationship problems and sensory over-stimulation.
 If this sounds technical, it is, but I will break it down.
 Autism is a developmental condition present at birth.
 No choice is involved, as one cannot pick their genes or parents.

 To combine this all together, this means that someone is born with autism; however, the environment triggers or worsens the condition.
 To visualize this, imagine a full lake.
 Most lakes have logs, stumps, and other items sticking out of the water, but you cannot see them when the lake is full.
-If there is a drought, logs, and stumps appear.
-A neurotypical person is like the full lake; genetic problems, logs, and stumps exist, but the brain is functioning correctly, and they are overlooked.
+If there is a drought, logs and stumps appear.
+A neurotypical person is like a full lake; genetic problems, logs, and stumps exist, but the brain is functioning correctly, and they are overlooked.
 Someone with autism is the lake with a drought, where environmental factors have triggered the autism, and the logs and stumps are visible.
 Both genetics and environment play a role in autism.

 Autism Can Change With Time

 A common misconception of autism is that it is static and cannot change with time.
 Someone born with autism will have autism for the rest of their life, with little hope for a productive life.
 I have seen many within the autistic community embrace this, linking autism to their identity.
 Most cannot imagine a life without autism and consider it offensive even to consider it.
 Their misconception is logical, as doctors and therapists have said this for over thirty years.
-Hope over the curing of autism has been called “dangerous” as it has been called unrealistic.
+Hope for the curing of autism has been called “dangerous” as it has been called unrealistic.

-The problem is people have overcome autism and have led lives with little or no trace of the condition.
+The problem is that people have overcome autism and have led lives with little or no trace of the condition.
 The story of Raun K. Kaufman is an example of someone who has overcome autism.
 As a young child, he was diagnosed with autism, as he had problems interacting with others, would spin plates for hours on end, and showed little interest in others.
 The doctors told his parents he had no chance of recovery, that at best, he would learn to dress and should not be expected to live any sort of a normal life.

-Your Mind Set of Autism Must Change
+Your Mindset of Autism Must Change

 If you have a child with autism, treatment begins with you.
-You need to understand the challenges you will face and accept there is hope.
+You need to understand the challenges you will face and accept that there is hope.
 Much work will be required if your child is to improve.
 I will not lie; this treatment is not a guarantee that your child, once complete, will have no traits of autism.
 Autism is a spectrum, meaning a wide-ranging condition where everyone is at a different point.
-One person’s autism is not the same as another.
+One person’s autism is not the same as another’s.
 However, this treatment approach helps kids and adults improve regardless of where they are on the spectrum.
 I have worked with kids using this technique, and I have seen progress, some remarkable.
-I helped a teenage boy with Aspergers go from someone so shy; he could not talk to two people at once to giving a speech in front of 400 people.
+I helped a teenage boy with Asperger’s go from someone so shy that he could not talk to two people at once to giving a speech in front of 400 people.
 This program works, but patience is required.

 I plan to write a weekly article covering this treatment, so please bear with me.
 The next article in the series will include how someone with autism sees the world and how attitude and motivation are important in treating autism.
 I look forward to seeing you next week!